Skip to main content

 Design Philosophy: Infrastructure as Culture

 The deeper claim of this project is that organizational culture can be encoded as versionable, reviewable, inheritable artifacts.
-This is infrastructure-as-code thinking applied not to servers or networks but to governance, contributor experience, and development methodology.[9]
+This is infrastructure-as-culture Applying infrastructure-as-code principles to governance and social contracts, making organizational norms versionable, testable, and auditable thinking applied not to servers or networks but to governance, contributor experience, and development methodology.[9]
 Morris argues that treating infrastructure as code provides four benefits — reproducibility, consistency, auditability, and recoverability — and every one of these applies to organizational standards.
 When the Code of Conduct is a file in a Git repository, it has a commit history, a blame log, a review trail.
 When CI policy changes, the diff is visible and the rollback path is clear.
 This transforms governance from an implicit social agreement into an explicit, testable system.[10]
 Ostrom's Nobel Prize-winning research on institutional governance demonstrated that successful commons management requires clear boundaries, proportional rules, collective-choice arrangements, and monitoring — all of which this repository implements through GitHub's access controls, inherited workflow rules, PR-based governance changes, and automated health monitoring respectively.

 Ostrom PrincipleRepository Implementation